kentsommer/FCAL-Translator/README.md

 FCAL-Translator
 ===============

-Translator using Abstract Syntax Tree and Descent Parser to translate between FCAL and C++
+Translator using an Abstract Syntax Tree and Descent Parser to translate between FCAL and C++